 - ½ teaspoon salt

-- Add brown sugar, lime juice and zest, red pepper flakes and salt.
-Stir to combine.
+- Add brown sugar, lime juice, lime zest, red pepper flakes and salt to sauce and stir to combine.
+Then add sauce to cooked meat

-- Spoon mixture onto lettuce leaves and eat taco or burrito style.
+- Spoon meat and sauce mixture onto lettuce leaves and eat taco-style.

 Share it on Instagram and tag us and tag #infinetasterecipes so we can see it!